openrewrite/rewrite-docs/reference/recipes/java/search/findfieldsoftype.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the commandline by adding the argument `-Drewrite.activeRecipes=com.yourorg.FindFieldsOfTypeExample`
+Recipes can also be activated directly from the commandline by adding the argument `-Drewrite.activeRecipescom.yourorg.FindFieldsOfTypeExample`